-The BON requires schools to inform enrolled students (verbally and in writing) about eligibility requirements and to maintain students' signed receipt of the required information.
-The Board of Nursing has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in the State of Texas.
+All NCLEX applicants with outstanding eligibility issues that could prevent them from taking the NCLEX examination upon completion of a nursing program are urged to complete a Declaratory Order application prior to applying for the nursing program.
+The Declaratory Order process permits the Board to make decisions regarding an applicant's eligibility for licensure prior to entering or completing a nursing program.
+The BON has identified certain circumstances that may render a potential candidate ineligible for licensure as a registered nurse in the State of Texas.
 The Board provides individuals the opportunity to petition for a Declaratory Order as to their eligibility in accordance with article 4519(a) of the Nursing Practice Act.
 View www.bon.state.tx.us for further information and forms.

-FIRST SEMESTER SO

-VNSG 1 1423 Basic Nursing Skills 4

-VNSG 1 1304 Foundations of Nursing 3

-VNSG 1 1331 Pharmacology 3

-VNSG 1 1227 Essentials of Medication

-Administration 2

-The Human Body 4

-VNSG 1 1161 Clinical - Licensed Practical/

-Vocational Nurse Training 1

-17

-SECOND SEMI · -

-Medical Terminology I 3

-Gerontology 2

-Medical - Surgical Nursing I 4

-VNSG 1 1234 Pediatrics 2

-Medical - Surgical Nursing II 4

-VNSG 1 1360 Clinical - Licensed Practical/

-Vocational Nurse Training 3

-18

-THIRD SEMES TER

-VNSG 1 1330 Maternal - Neonatal Nursing 3

-VNSG 1 1219 Leadership & Professional Development 2

-VNSG 2 2431 Advanced Nursing Skills 4

-Clinical - Licensed Practical/

-Vocational Nurse Training 3

-3 12

-Total Semest er Cr edit Hours for Certificate 47
+All nursing applicants must provide proof of BON criminal background clearance to take the NCLEX exam upon invitation to the nursing program in the form of the "BLUE CARD" or Declaratory Order Outcome letter.

+■VNSG 1423 - Basic Nursing Skills Credits: 4 ■VNSG 1304 - Foundation of Nursing Credits: 3 ■VNSG 1331 - Pharmacology Credits: 3 ■VNSG 1227 - Essentials of Medication Administration Credits: 2 ■BIOL 2404 - The Human Body Credits: 4 ■VNSG 1161 - Clinical - Licensed Practical/Vocational Nurse Training Credits: 1

+►HITT 1305 - Medical Terminology I Credits: 3 ►VNSG 1226 - Gerontology Credits: 2 ►VNSG 1429 - Medical-Surgical Nursing I Credits: 4 ►VNSG 1234 - Pediatrics Credits: 2 ►VNSG 1432 - Medical-Surgical Nursing II Credits: 4 ►VNSG 1360 - Clinical - Licensed Practical/Vocational Nurse Training Credits: 3

+■VNSG 1330 - Maternal- Neonatal Nursing Credits: 3 ■VNSG 1219 - Leadership and Professional Development Credits: 2 ■VNSG 2431 - Advanced Nursing Skills Credits: 4 ■VNSG 2361 - Clinical - Licensed Practical/Vocational Nurse Training Credits: 3 ►

-• Students should plan to take indicated capstone course in their last semester and should speak with their advisor prior to registering for the final semester.
+- ► Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester. - ♦ Core curriculum course.